lens-reputation/court/Whitepaper.md

 LensCourt is structured into several progressive phases:

-**Phase 1**: Integration with LensReputation and minting of Judge NFTs on Testnet.
+* **Phase 1**: Judge minting seats period open.
-**Phase 2**: Launch of the Judge Review Panel and account curation interface.
+* **Phase 2**: Launch of the Judge Review Panel and account curation interface and integration with Lens Reputation.
-**Phase 3**: Activation of the voting engine with score-weighted votes.
+* **Phase 3**: Activation of the voting engine with score-weighted votes.
-**Phase 4**: Deployment of the governance module and the auction mechanism for seats, including the 5% fee to the protocol.
+* **Phase 4**: Deployment of the governance module and the auction mechanism for seats, including the 5% fee to the protocol.
-**Phase 5**: Ecosystem integrations and launch of a public API for external access to the Human Reputation Layer.
+* **Phase 5**: Ecosystem integrations and launch of a public API for external access to the Human Reputation Layer.

 ---